Hiroreco/enreco-archive/recap-data/chapter2/day3/nodes/cecilia-c2d3.md

 They work together to defeat the Stain King once more and uncover a hidden artifact known as the [Caesura of Despair](https://www.youtube.com/watch?v=Icdii90_vSA&t=10650s).
 The party celebrates at the Hot Pink One's house, a welcome respite for Immerkind as she shares a beautiful moment surrounded by her friends and comrades.

 After a brief moment of respite and retooling, the Wolfpack Team (Gonathon, Mordan, Cecilia, and Karia) departs for the Stronghold Ruin to rescue The Outlander.
-Cecilia slays countless stains and solves [difficult puzzles](https://www.youtube.com/live/Icdii90_vSA?si=2MtGJDNGarHGSAuW&t=16129) utilizing her +99 INT to reach the end of the dungeon.
+Cecilia slays countless Stains and solves [difficult puzzles](https://www.youtube.com/live/Icdii90_vSA?si=2MtGJDNGarHGSAuW&t=16129) utilizing her +99 INT to reach the end of the dungeon.
 After the challenge, the team celebrates at Mordan's reputable establishment and [parties in Mordan's pit](https://www.youtube.com/live/Icdii90_vSA?t=17430s).

 Gonathon later calls Cecilia and tells her not to talk to the princess yet and to go on an adventure with her because [wolf pack before...](https://www.youtube.com/live/Icdii90_vSA?si=_TcyB6TwuOqLVVYO&t=17714).
 However, Cecilia accidentally runs into Gonathon at the Library, who then implores her to consider her cousin as a potential love interest, but Cecilia rapidly departs to meet the princess, who is still absorbed with The Outlander.